marcelotduarte/cx_Freeze/doc/src/distutils.rst

    * - .. option:: bin_path_excludes
      - list of paths from which to exclude files when determining dependencies of binary files
+   * - .. option:: include_files
+     - list containing files to be copied to the target directory; it is expected that this list will contain strings or 2-tuples for the source and destination; the source can be a file or a directory (in which case the tree is copied except for .svn and CVS directories); the target must not be an absolute path
+   * - .. option:: zip_includes
+     - list containing files to be included in the zip file directory; it is expected that this list will contain strings or 2-tuples for the source and destination
    * - .. option:: zip_include_packages
      - list of packages which should be included in the zip file; the default is for all packages to be placed in the file system, not the zip file;